 Syntactical Structure

-continue
+continue [LabelIdentifier]

 Semantic Description

 On executing a continue statement, the subsequent statements of the body of the innermost, currently executed loop are skipped and the next iteration starts.
 Using continue outside the body of a loop (for, while, do-while) shall cause an error.

+On executing a continue statement with a label, the enclosing loop which has the same identifier as its label shall skip subsequent statements and start the next iteration.

 Restrictions